|Medical Services||Locations||Patient/Visitor Info||Programs & Support||Points of Pride|

 Finally, some dermatologists focus their practices on cosmetic dermatology, offering an ever-growing list of treatments for improving appearance and reversing the signs of aging, such as laser skin resurfacing, collagen and other injections, dermabrasion, chemical peels, facelifts, eyelid surgery and liposuction.

-For more information about dermatologists on the Medical Staff at The Chester County Hospital and Health System, call our Physician Referral Service at 610.738.2300 or visit the Find a Doctor section of our website.
+For more information about dermatologists on the Medical Staff at Chester County Hospital, call our Physician Referral Service at 800-789-PENN (7366) or visit the Find a Doctor section of our website.